 We currently have outstanding \$150.0 million in principal amount of 3 /4% convertible senior subordinated notes due July 15, 2012.
 We are subject to equity price risk related to the convertible feature of this debt.
 The convertible notes are convertible only under certain conditions at the option of the holder.
 Upon conversion, the principal portion of the convertible notes will be paid in cash and any excess over the conversion rate will be paid in shares of our common stock or cash at an initial conversion rate of 31.998 shares of our common stock per \$1,000 principal amount of convertible notes, representing an initial conversion price of \$31.25 per share, subject to adjustment upon specified events.
 Upon normal conversions, for every \$1.00 the market price of our common stock exceeds \$31.25 per share, we will be required to pay either an additional \$4.8 million in cash or to issue shares of our common stock with a then market price equivalent to \$4.8 million, at our option, to settle the conversion feature.
 If a specified fundamental change event occurs, the conversion price of our convertible notes may increase, depending on our common stock price at that time.
 However, the number of shares of our common stock issuable upon conversion of a note may not exceed 41.5973 per \$1,000 principal amount of convertible notes.
-As of March 31, 2006, the conversion price has not required adjustment and we would not be required to issue any shares of our common stock upon conversion.
+As of June 30, 2006, the conversion price has not required adjustment and we would not be required to issue any shares of our common stock upon conversion.

 We granted the sellers of the Ringtail group contractual protection against a decline in the value of any purchase price or earnout payments made in shares of our common stock.
 If on the first anniversary date of any issuance of purchase price or earnout shares, the market price of our common stock has not increased by at least 10%, we have agreed to make an additional cash payment to the sellers equal to the deficiency.
-Based on the price of our common stock on March 31, 2006, we would not be obligated to make any price protection related payments.
 On February 28, 2006, the first anniversary date of the issuance of the purchase price shares, we were not required to make a price protection payment.

 We granted certain sellers of Cambio contractual protection against a decline in the value of the common stock we issued them as consideration for the acquisition.
 Upon the lapse of restrictions on the common stock, if the market price of our common stock is below \$22.33, we have agreed to make an additional cash payment to the sellers equal to the deficiency.
 The price protection periods vary from one to four years after May 31, 2005.
 If the market value of our common stock is lower than \$22.33 on any date that restrictions lapse, then for every \$1.00 that our stock price is below \$22.33, we may be required to make total price protection payments of about \$0.6 million.
-Based on the price of our common stock on March 31, 2006, we would not be obligated to make any price protection related payments.
+Based on the price of our common stock on June 30, 2006, we would not be obligated to make any price protection related payments.